private-attribution/ipa/DEVELOPMENT.md

 MPC requires thousands of steps to be executed and coordinated across helpers.
 Each of these calls is represented as a single HTTP call (this becomes more relevant during MPC computation).
 The service uses HTTP2 multiplexing capabilities, where multiple requests are being sent and received during the same connection.

 **Work in progress**

+# Testing

+## Randomness

+Random tests can increase coverage by generating unforeseen corner cases.
+Even with detailed error messages, the output of a failed random test may not provide enough information to see what has gone wrong.
+When this happens, it is important to be able to re-run the failing case with additional diagnostic output or with candidate fixes.
+To make this possible, all random values used in the test should be derived from a random seed that is logged in the output of a failed test.

+Using a random generator provided by `rand::thread_rng` will not typically achieve reproducibility.
+Instead, tests should obtain a random number generator by calling `TestWorld::rng`.
+An example of such a test is `breakdown_reveal::tests::semi_honest_happy_path`.
+To run a test with a particular seed, pass the seed to `TestWorld::with_seed` (or `TestWorldConfig::with_seed`).

+The [`shuttle`](shuttle.md) concurrency test framework provides its own random number generator and reproducibility mechanisms.
+The `ipa_core::rand` module automatically exports either symbols from the `rand` crate or the `shuttle` equivalents based on the build configuration.
+If using `TestWorld::rng`, the switch to the `shuttle` RNG is handled automatically in `TestWorld`.
+In tests that do not use `TestWorld`, the `run_random` helper will automatically use the appropriate RNG, and log a seed if using the standard RNG.
+An example of such a test is `ordering_sender::test::shuffle_fp31`.
+To run a test with a particular seed, use `run_with_seed`.

+The `proptest` framework also has its own random number generator and reproducibility mechanisms, but the `proptest` RNG is not integrated with `TestWorld`.
+When using `proptest`, it is recommended to create a random `u64` seed in the proptest-generated inputs and pass that seed to `TestWorld::with_seed` (or `TestWorldConfig::with_seed`).
+An example of such a test is `aggregate_proptest`.